-Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics Indian Institute of Technology - Delhi
+Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics Indian Institute of Technology, Delhi

-Lecture - 39 General Characteristics of Photodetectors
+Lecture - 40 General Characteristics of Photodetectors

-Okay so we come to the last part of this course semiconductor photodetectors.
-Today, we will discuss the general characteristics of a photodetectors.

-So photodetectors are broadly classified into 2 types of photodetectors, photoemissive type and photoconductive, so photoemissive type and photoconductive type.
-As the name indicates in photoemissive type of detectors incident photon results in emission of an electron.
+So we come to the last part of this course, semiconductor photodetectors.
+Today, we will discuss the general characteristics of photodetectors.
+So, photodetectors, photodetectors are broadly classified into two types of photodetectors - photoemissive type, photoemissive, and photo-conductive, so photoemissive type and photo-conductive type.

-A very important example here is the PMT photo-multiplier tube widely known as PMT is a photoemissive type of detector where the incident photon results in emission of electrons which are subsequently multiplied by avalanche process to get significant amount of current.
-The very important type of detector, which has very good sensitivity, sensitivity it can go down to 10 to the power of -19 watts, 10 to the power of -19 watts very, very small indeed.

-So extremely sensitive detector, but we are more interested in semiconductor detectors.
+As the name indicates, photo in, photoemissive type of detectors incident photon results in emission of an electron.
+A very important example here is the PMT, photo-multiplier tube, widely known as PMT.
+It is a photoemissive type of detector where the incident photon results in emission of electrons, incident photons result in emission of electrons, which which are subsequently multiplied by avalanche process to get significant amount of current.
+The very important type of detector, which have has very good sensitivity, sensitivity, it can go down to 10 to the power of minus 19 watts, 10 to the power of minus 19 watts, very, very small, so extremely sensitive detector.
+But we are more interested in semiconductor detectors.
 We will see depending on time we will cover this.
-Photoconductive as the name indicates so this is photoemissive, photoconductive.
-The incident photon changes the conductivity of the detector.
-So photoconductive refers to detectors were based on change in conductivity due to incident photons.
+Photo-conductive as the name indicates, so this is photoemissive, photo-conductive.
+The incident photon changes the conductivity, changes the conductivity of the detector.
+So, photo-conductive refers to detectors where based on change in conductivity, change in conductivity, change in conductivity due to incident photons.

-There are 3 important types of detectors here.
-The photoconductor, photodiodes, phototransistor.
-As you can see, this is not a junction device.
-This is a simple piece of semiconductor.
-Probably one of the few applications where you use the semiconductor as it is otherwise most of the devices are p-n junction devices.
-Photoconductor, photodiode, phototransistor.

-In photodiodes, there are 2 very important classifications, which is particularly important for optoelectronics and optical communication are the PIN diodes and APDs avalanche photodiodes.
-PIN diode and APD standing for avalanche photodiodes.
-So we will focus in the next few lectures on this phototransistor.
-There are other detectors we also have affiliated other detectors like CCDs very important today CCD primarily for imaging.
+There are three important types of detectors here; the photoconductor, photoconductor, photodiodes, photodiodes, phototransistor.
+As you can see, that this is not a junction device, this is a simple piece of semiconductor.
+Probably one of the few applications where you use the semiconductor as it is, otherwise most of the devices are junction devices. junction device. photoconductor, photodiode, phototransistor, p-n phototransistor.
+In photodiodes, there are the two very important classifications, which is particularly important for optoelectronics in the optical communications are the pin diodes, PIN diodes and APDs, avalanche photodiode; pin, PIN diode and APD, standing for avalanche photodiodes.
+So, we will focus in the next few lectures on this phototransistor.

-And then solar cells are basically photodiodes.
-They are also another class of detectors, which are called thermopiles.
-As the name indicates, these are certain materials whose temperature changes due to absorption of the incident radiation.
-Particularly used for high energy pulse detection thermopiles.
-We will not go in this but we will focus our attention on this and depending on time we will see the other detectors.
+There are other detectors, we also have affiliated other detectors, like CCDs.
+Very important today, CCD, primarily for imaging and then solar cells, solar cells are basically photodiodes, solar cells.
+There are also another class of detectors, which are called thermopiles, thermopile, thermopiles.
+As the name indicates, these are certain materials, which, whose temperature changes due to absorption of the incident radiation, particularly used for high energy pulse detection thermopiles.
+We will not go in this, but we will focus our attention on this and depending on time we will see the other detectors.